The Life-Changing Magic Of Tidying Up: The Japanese Art Of Decluttering And Organizing by Marie Kondo is a self-help book published in 2010.

 - Deciding where to put it

-- When your house is in order, “tidying” is reduced to simply putting things where they belong (eventually an unconscious habit)
+- When your house is in order, tidying becomes an unconscious habit of just putting things where they belong

 Finish Discarding First